happner/happner/docs/walkthrough/the-basics.md

 This is a function defined on the master that will be repetatively called by the agents to report their metrics.

 **Note: A more elegant design might be for the agent to emit metrics and the master to be subscribed.
-But this would require an endpoint connection from master pointing to eveny agent. ie. The existing endpoint from agent to master is not bi-directional**
+But this would require an endpoint connection from master pointing to every agent. ie. The existing endpoint from agent to master is not bi-directional**

 Update `./node_modules/master/index.js`